1999

 Clarksdale

-The Cutrer Mansion is an Italian Renaissance villa in Clarksdale that was built in 1916 by J. W. Cutrer and his wife Blanche Clark Cutrer.
-Tennessee Williams, who lived in Clarksdale as a child, was inspired to model some of his characters after Clarksdale’s prominent citizens, such as the Cutrer family.
-In 1999, the Cutrer Mansion was slated to be demolished.
-Delta State University and the community of Clarksdale put preservation in action and set out to save this piece of Mississippi’s history.
-The Mississippi Heritage Trust alongside local residents worked to secure initial funding for the restoration of the Cutrer Mansion.
-With additional support from the state of Mississippi, the house has been fully restored.
+The Cutrer Mansion is an Italian Renaissance-style villa in Clarksdale that was built in 1916 by J. W. Cutrer and his wife Blanche Clark Cutrer.
+Tennessee Williams, who lived in Clarksdale as a child, was inspired to model some of his most famous characters and settings after Clarksdale’s landmarks and prominent citizens including the Cutrer family.
+In 1999, the Cutrer Mansion was slated to be demolished and became the first property on the Mississippi Heritage Trust's 10 most endangered property list.
+They worked alongside local residents and the Delta State University Foundation to put preservation in action by raising $750,000 through a grassroots campaign to save this beautiful piece of Mississippi history.
+Initial funding from the Mississippi State Legislature was secured to restore the first floor of the mansion and the Coahoma County Board of Supervisors stepped up to provide funding to build a higher education facility next door.

 Farish Street Historic District